rodneyshupe/Cookbook/Recipes/Entrees/Misc/TheBestDIYFoilPacketDinners.rst

 -----------

 - 1 chorizo sausage
-- 1/2 lb bacon cut into 1 in pieces
+- 1/2 pound (230 g) bacon cut into 1 in pieces
 - 2 medium yukon gold potatoes cut into 3/4 in pieces.
 - 1 carrot (, peeled and sliced into coins)
 - 1/2 onion (, sliced or chopped)